Welcome!

 Now that you are a student here you may sometimes feel you live in the library.
 A quiet oasis or a relaxed spot to study with a partner.

 The library offers a large (digital) collection of literature, newspapers and magazines.
 You will also find plenty of work areas with comfortable chairs so you can concentrate on studying.
-The use of the library is free of charge.
+The use of the library is free and the facility in the main building is even open in the evening.
+As a student in Delft you can also apply for a free library card for the TU Delft library.

 Digital Library